drewcarter101/VRGalacticMapG2/README.md

 3) In the repository, under "Finished Prototype/VRGalacticMapG2_Data" download "sharedassets0.assets.resS" separately
 4) Replace "sharedassets0.assets.resS" file in previously extracted zip folder with the newly downloaded "sharedassets0.assets.resS" file
 5) Click "VRGalacticMapG2.exe" to run prototype

+# Video of Prototype in action
+The video can be viewed at: https://youtu.be/2_-D-vTPw_s

+#Members:
+Callum Thomas
+Sharon Umute
+Abhishek Chatrath
+Corrado Backie
+Chris Hampu